RBlanchet/D2.ProtocolBuilder/README.md

 See [constants.js](./lib/constants.js) for more details

 ## Build JS Files ##
-For the second step with need to parse and convert the AS files into javascript files
+For the second step we need to parse and convert the AS files into javascript files

 Convert AS files to JS files :
 ```sh